srsergiorodriguez/exploraciones-digitales/content/5_3_comunidad_citation.md

 Puffer and Meindl The congruence of motives and incentives in Note a voluntary organization 1992

-Incongruence between motves and incentives
+Incongruence between motives and incentives

 "The intent is to sustain the learning and build the capacity for future collective learning rather than simply seek a solution to a problem.